learnrelay/learnrelay/content/queries/what-is-a-query.md

 }
 ```

-This query contains several parts that are yet unknown to us.
+This query contains several parts that are currently unknown to us.

-In this chapter, we will learn a lot on the different parts and how to put them all together to build flexible, composable queries.
+In this chapter, we will learn how to put these ideas together to build flexible, composable queries.